bohlinger/wavy/docs/vietnam22_2.rst

    * adjusting the path
    * adding your model

-2. download L3 satellite altimetry data
+2. Download L3 satellite altimetry data
 #######################################

 L3 satellite data is obtained from Copernicus with the product identifier WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_001.
 User credentials are required for this task.
 So before you can start you have to get a Copernicus account (free of costs).
 Prepare access to Copernicus products.
 Enter your account credentials into the .netrc-file.
 The .netrc should be located in your home not being too permissive like: